-- " 80% supports for staff professional development - " 78% financial assistance for capital improvements - " 65% support for business development skills - " 64% help to attract new educators to profession - " 50% supports to achieve higher quality ratings
+- Providers were asked to identify whether several possible state supports were important for the success of their business.
+The percentage of providers who identified each item as "important" are: - " 85% support for increasing staff wages - " 80% support for staff professional development - " 78% financial assistance for capital improvements - " 65% support for business development skills - " 64% help to attract new educators to profession - " 50% supports to achieve higher quality ratings

-Interviews
+Provider Interviews

 Providers who completed the survey were invited to participate in follow-up interviews, intended to collect richer and more detailed data about their perceptions and experiences.
 Semi-structured interviews were completed in August and September 2023 with 33 providers, of whom 19 were home-based providers and 14 were directors and other decisionmakers in child care centers.
 The sample included providers from urban and rural areas of New Mexico and represented a range of business sizes, from small home-based operations to centers with about 40 total employees.
 Providers varied widely in how much of their business model is funded with child care subsidy reimbursement.
 Five of 33 participants did not accept subsidies at all, while six of 33 said that all or nearly all of their families were funded with subsidies.
 The rest of the sample described serving a mix of subsidy-receiving families and those who pay privately for care.
-These interviews were coded and analyzed for key themes, resulting in these preliminary findings:
+These interviews were coded and analyzed for key themes, resulting in these findings:

-- Providers described multiple benefits from New Mexico's expansion policies, most notably that the policies have improved the financial stability of their businesses.
-Providers across care settings said they are paid a higher rate, and are paid more reliably, for subsidy-receiving families than for families who pay privately.
-More subsidy-eligible families therefore means a more stable revenue stream for child care businesses. - Similarly, the copay waiver for families has contributed to financial stability for providers.
-Providers expressed relief at the enhanced stability of having full subsidy amounts paid reliably by the state, and not having to spend time and effort attempting to collect copays from families.
+benefits from New Mexico's

+expansion policies, most notably

+that the policies have improved

+the financial stability of their

+businesses.
+Providers across care

+settings said they are paid a higher

+rate, and are paid more reliably, for

+subsidy-receiving families than for

+families who pay privately.
+More

+subsidy-eligible families therefore

+means a more stable revenue stream for child care businesses.

+- Similarly, the copay waiver for families has contributed to financial stability for providers.
+Providers expressed relief at the enhanced stability of having full subsidy amounts paid reliably by the state, and not having to spend time and effort attempting to collect copays from families. - Providers said they used the increased funding on personnel costs, and tried to sustain \$3 per hour raises that were funded temporarily with COVID relief dollars but then had to be either cut back or sustained with operational dollars.
+Multiple providers said the increased funds through subsidy reimbursement helped but were not enough to fully sustain the raises.